E-Albert/ultimate-password-generator/README.md

 [Click me!](https://e-albert.github.io/ultimate-password-generator/)

-Upon entering the site you will be asked to choose to the length and if you would like to add certain criteia to your password.
+Upon entering the site you will be asked to choose to the length and if you would like to add certain criteria to your password.
 After, a password will be generated for on the screen.

 Here is a example of a password that was generated.